It all started with a Royal Visit

-On arrival at the plantation, Angus Thirlwell and Peter Harris, Co-founders of Hotel Chocolat, invited him to cut the first ground at the site of our chocolate factory to be built among the cocoa trees.
+On arrival at the cacao farm, Angus Thirlwell and Peter Harris, Co-founders of Hotel Chocolat, invited him to cut the first ground at the site of our chocolate factory to be built among the cocoa trees.
 The Prince was then shown around the estate, given a demonstration in the art of grafting cocoa seedlings and invited to taste our single estate and single origin St Lucian chocolate.

 The building of a chocolate factory in St Lucia was of particular interest to Prince Charles as it turns normal industry practice on its head.
 Usually, it is only the commodity crop, cocoa beans, that is exported with all of the value being added in an industrialised nation.
 This factory will allow us to create value on the island of St Lucia by exporting the finished product, St Lucian chocolate.

 Local grower, John Modeste, who already supplies Hotel Chocolat with cocoa, was there to share the excitement as the Prince cut the first earth, "Hotel Chocolat has breathed new life into cocoa growing.
 Now I know I have a dependable market for my cocoa and am paid a fair price, promptly.
 In fact I am planting more cocoa and have taken on extra workers to help harvest as much as I can".